polettix/ETOOBUSY/_posts/2022-01-14-aoc2021-25-sea-traffic-jam.md

 mean*.
 Anyway, in this case `comb` is perfect.

-I use to toss a `.Array` at the end of the stuff I read because I've been biten too often by a complain the I already exhausted the iterator for a sequence.
+I use to toss a `.Array` at the end of the stuff I read because I've been biten too often by a complaint the I already exhausted the iterator for a sequence.
 This is another place where I'd like to have different defaults that *do what I mean*, at least for what gradual typing is concerned.

-The solution requires detecting when the situation comes to a freeze, so we have to compare two *snapshots" to spot differences.
+The solution requires detecting when the situation comes to a freeze, so we have to compare two *snapshots* to spot differences.
 How about a printable version of the matrix?